4pplet/cyber60/README.md

 ## Todo:
 - Verify revision D hardware
+- Implement anti-shear hotswap footprints for the mx hotswap version.
 - Make bootloader and ZMK implementation of revision D. Code for recision C can be used for now, it is fully compatible with revision D.

 # Layout support (non hotswap):